-If you want to add a pinch of danger to your rappelling excursion, then choose to rappel down waterfalls.
-The fear of not slipping off a wet rock will create an adrenaline rush that will leave you on a high when you make it down.
-Pacuare, Arenal, Zamora Ravine and Prendas River (Alajuela) make great locations to rappel down some waterfalls, just make sure not to slip!
+Rappelling down waterfalls gives the ultimate adrenaline rush that will leave you on a high when you make it down.
+Pacuare, Arenal, Zamora Ravine and Prendas River (Alajuela) make great locations to rappel down some waterfalls.

-For the serious climber, scaling in Chirripo National Park is a serious challenge.
+For the pros, scaling in Chirripo National Park is a serious challenge.
 It is the second highest peak in Central America, measuring 12,500 ft. above sea level and is located in the Talamanca Mountain Range.
 It is the ultimate experience in hiking.
-Experience a range of rapidly changing weather, including wind gusts, frost, constant drizzle, and abrupt temperature changes as you elevate higher.
-However, for those willing to make the climb, the surrounding view is beyond compare.
+Experience a range of rapidly changing weather, including wind gusts, frost, drizzle, and abrupt temperature changes as you elevate higher.
+However, for those eager to make the climb, the surrounding view is beyond compare.
 Climbers can observe many lakes and valleys such as the Moraine Valley, Los Lagos Valley, and Los Conejos Valley.

 In 2015, more than 400,000 cyclists toured the country, a number that continues to grow along with the sport’s popularity.
 There are an estimated 80 paths to choose from.